Purdue-CS193/homework-0-KMSBisko/index.md

+# Vu Minh Triet's First CS193 Homework

+## My favourite thing about this course:
+- Teaching things that other class assume I know
+- Slow(ish) pace and decently easy to follow
+- Teacher is friendly

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.